GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

 Visualization of results
 ------------------------------------

-Post-treating under Paraview, we can isolate the *Reservoir* block and focus on planes othogonal to the injection wellbore.
+Post-treating under Paraview, we can isolate the *Reservoir* block and focus on planes orthogonal to the injection wellbore.

 .. image:: fcCo2_saturation-1.png
    :width: 600px